snorkem/DaVinci_Resolve_Scripts/README.md

 ### Scripts work from terminal but not from Resolve menu
 - Make sure you copied the scripts to Resolve's Scripts folder (see Option 1 above)
-- Check that all required dependencies are installed (`pip install timecode`)
+- Check that all required dependencies are installed (`python3.10 -m pip install timecode`)
 - Restart DaVinci Resolve after copying scripts

 For more help: